Karatechop/HES-Course-Explorer-App/README.md

 should load significantly faster.

 ## Project description
-You can find a comprehensive project description in the CSCIE-18FinalProjectxTeam Report.pdf document in this repository.
+You can find a comprehensive project description in [here](../blob/master/CSCIE-18FinalProjectxTeam%20Report.pdf).